- Home

 Growing the 21st Century Retail Workforce

-RILA advocates for forward-thinking workplace policies at the state and federal level that reflect the needs of a large and diverse workforce.
+RILA advocates for forward-thinking workplace policies at the state and federal level that reflect the needs of a large and inclusive workforce.

 Learn More